 If you have ever participated in a Danish wedding, you have surely noticed the many quaint wedding traditions.

 Also, when the guests carefully hit their glasses with their knives, the bride and groom must kiss standing on their chairs.
 Moreover, when the guests stamp on the floor, the couple will kiss underneath the table.
-So if you are going to a wedding, prepare yourself for a lot of kissing
+So if you are going to a wedding, prepare yourself for a lot of kissing.

 We hope that this cozy wedding at Villa Petrolo will be an inspiration for your love story.
 To find out more about our wedding services, please visit the wedding page of our website.
-Feel free to drop us a line for further info, we’d be happy and honored to a part of your celebrations!
+Feel free to drop us a line for further info.
+We’d be happy and honored to a part of your celebrations!

-Cozy wedding at Villa Petrolo, the crew:
+Intimate wedding at Villa Petrolo, the crew:

 Venue: Villa Petrolo